Climate Change

 Climate-Related Risks and Financial Impacts

-• The Renewable Energy Development Act will lower the threshold for large electricity users and increase the renewable energy obligation capacity.
+• The Renewable Energy Development Act may lower the threshold for large electricity users and increase the renewable energy obligation capacity.

 • The Financial Supervisory Commission requires annual greenhouse gas inventory and verification, with disclosure in the annual report.

-• Increased renewable energy obligation capacity, increased purchase of green energy certificates, and higher operating costs.
+• Increased renewable energy obligation capacity, and increased purchase of green energy certificates results in higher operating costs.

 • Implementing greenhouse gas inventory and verification activities incurs additional costs for inspection and verification paid to the agencies.

-• Allocate budget to purchase green energy certificates; increase sustainable peripheral services (select vendors in sustainable supply chain)
+• Allocate budget to purchase green energy certificates; increase sustainable peripheral services.

 • Damage to buildings, equipment, and injuries to employees or customers due to weather-related disasters.